 2. The NEF selects a Sensing Function for invoking the Sensing Service and to authorize the request.
 The NEF sends a Nsf_Sensing _Authorization_Request including the AF ID and the sensing information received from the Sensing Service Consumer to the Sensing Function.

-3. The Sensing Profiles are stored in the UDR and the Sensing Function sends a Nudr_Sensing_Profile_Request to the UDR including the AF ID.

-Editor’s Note: it depends on SA2 decision whether the Sensing Profiles are stored in the UDR or the Sensing Function.

 Editor’s Note: The details of the Sensing Profile are FFS

-4. The UDR fetches Sensing Profile Information stored for the AF ID.

-5. The UDR responds to the Sensing Function with the Sensing Profile Information of the AF.

-6. The Sensing Function performs the authorization of the sensing request from the NEF by verifying whether the information from the Sensing Request matches the information stored in the Sensing Profile for the AF.
+3. The Sensing Function fetches Sensing Profile Information for the AF ID.
+The Sensing Function performs the authorization of the sensing request from the NEF by verifying whether the information from the Sensing Request matches the information stored in the Sensing Profile for the AF.

 If the sensing service authorization is successful, the Sensing Function initiates the sensing procedure with the corresponding NF.
 If the sensing service authorization fails, the Sensing Function responds the failure to the NEF.